The Ultimate Guide to Year-End Giving

 “Using a combination of direct mail, a series of emails, phone calls, social media, and even an event will help create a consistent message and call to action no matter how your community is interacting with your organization,” she says.

-Donors are also more likely to give if they hear about your campaign on two or more occasions through two or more different channels (for example, they receive an email about it first, and then see a letter in the mail three days later).
+Donors are also more likely to give if they hear about your campaign on two or more occasions through two or more different channels.
+For example, they receive an email about it first, and then see a letter in the mail three days later.

 To help you maximize your results, consider including as many of the below channels as you have available to you: